Advanced Standing, Transfer Credit, and Cross-Registration

 The following policy is based on the requirements of the Association of Theological Schools.

 Advanced standing with credit (reduction in the total hours required for a degree) may be granted for core courses to candidates for the M.A. in Theology or the M.A. in Church Ministries who have an undergraduate major or similar significant undergraduate work in theology or religious studies after formal assessment in the course(s) they have pursued and for which the credit is desired.
-Such advanced standing with credit is based on undergraduate credits that were earned within the past 10 years and completed a B or better.
+Such advanced standing with credit is based on undergraduate credits that were earned within the past 10 years and completed with a B or better.
 A student who desires advanced standing with credit should petition the Dean for a transcript evaluation, and for formal assessment in the course for which credit is desired before registering for the first course.
 The maximum number of credits of advanced standing with credit that can be granted is 9.

 A transfer student in the M.A. in Theology or Church Ministries programs must complete at least 24 of his or her 48 credits, including the culminating experience, in St. Mary’s Ecumenical Institute to be eligible for a degree.
 Upon the decision of the Dean, up to 24 graduate credits in theology or religious studies may be transferred from another accredited institution into a degree program.
 Matriculated students must receive approval from the Dean prior to enrolling in a course at another institution in order to insure the transfer of credit.
 Normally, transfer credits must have been earned within the past 10 years and completed with a B or better to be eligible for transfer.
 The maximum allowance for the combination of advanced standing with credit and transferred graduate credits is also 24 credits.
 Grades from transferred credits are not used in calculating the student’s GPA.